Where Poppies Blow by John Lewis-Stempel

 Published by Orion Publishing Group on May 8th 2018

-Buy on Amazon, The Book Depository, Barnes & Noble
+Buy on Amazon US | The Book Depository | Barnes & Noble | Buy on Amazon UK

-This was a book that started good and then just got better and better.
-Basically it deals with the various ways in which soldiers in the First World War connected with nature.
-Its strength is that it is based around actual quotes (hundreds!) from the soldiers, either in letters, poems, booklets, newspaper articles, even illustrations.
+Where Poppies Blow is a worthy winner of the Wainwright Golden Beer Book Prize 2017.
+It was a book that started good and then just got better and better.
+It deals with the various ways in which soldiers in the First World War connected with nature.
+Its strength is that it is based around actual quotes (hundreds!) from soldiers, either in letters, poems, booklets, newspaper articles, even illustrations.

-It starts with the positive aspects, and the surprising fact that no man’s land was, effectively, a bird reserve with a barbed wire perimeter: ‘If it weren’t for the birds, what a hell it would be’ says one soldier.
-Experiences with birds, especially when they were singing in the lulls, lifted their spirits: “They offered a touch of Heaven in Hell.”
+It starts with the positive aspects, and the surprising fact that no man’s land was, effectively, a bird reserve with a barbed wire perimeter.
+“If it weren’t for the birds, what a hell it would be” says one soldier.
+Experiences with birds, especially when they were singing in the lulls, lifted their spirits.
+“They offered a touch of Heaven in Hell.”

-That aside, I learned a lot, and ended up with even more respect for these mostly young men who lived and died in such an appalling war.
+That aside, Where Poppies Blow is a wonderful book.
+I learned a lot that opened my eyes to conditions in the trenches.
+I certainly ended up with even more respect for these mostly young men who lived and died in such an appalling war.